U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT: Introduction

 While the hybrid architectures have improved the global feature capabilities of CNNs, transformers are highly resource-intensive due to the attention mechanism which scales quadratically with input size.
 This limitation reduces their suitability for healthcare applications, which often involve high-resolution 3D data and constrained computational resources in real-world settings.
 Recently, structured state space sequence models \cite{s4}, particularly the Mamba \cite{mamba} model, have emerged as an efficient and effective alternative to the transformer model.
 By selectively capturing relevant input features and scaling linearly with input size, Mamba outperforms transformers across multiple modalities \cite{mamba,s4nd,ssvm}.
 U-Mamba \cite{umamba} presented the first work to leverage Mamba for image segmentation, achieving superior performance and surpassing transformer-based networks in a range of medical image segmentation tasks.
 More recently, Dao \etal~\cite{mamba2} proposed Mamba2, based on the structured state-space duality (SSD) framework, which dramatically improves speed without weakening its performance.

 In this paper, we propose U-Mamba2, a hybrid CNN-SSD architecture for 3D image segmentation.
-U-Mamba2 leverages the Mamba2 SSD framework that simplifies the Mamba architecture by imposing stronger constraints on the hidden space structure.
-Mamba2 introduced several architectural changes to enable tensor and sequence parallelism, providing significant speedup without performance compromises.
+U-Mamba2 extends the previous U-Mamba model \cite{mamba} by leveraging the Mamba2 SSD framework that simplifies the Mamba architecture with stronger constraints imposed on the hidden space structure.
+Mamba2 introduced several architectural changes to enable tensor and sequence parallelism, providing a significant speedup without compromising performance.
 Similar to U-Mamba, U-Mamba2 can effectively extract local spatial features via CNN and capture global long-range dependencies with Mamba2.
-We implement U-Mamba2 with the nnU-Net framework, which allows it to adapt to a wide range of domains and datasets via its self-configuring mechanism.
-Our extensive experiments demonstrate the superior performance of UMamba2 for CBCT segmentation, outperforming previous alternatives and achieving first place for Tasks 1 and 2 of the ToothFairy3 challenge.
+We implement interactive click prompts with cross-attention blocks and incorporate several domain knowledge to address key challenges of dental anatomy segmentation in CBCT.
+Our extensive experiments demonstrate the superior performance of U-Mamba2 for CBCT segmentation, outperforming previous alternatives and achieving first place for Tasks 1 and 2 of the ToothFairy3 challenge.